We value your privacy

 The amount of slow-wave sleep peaks in early childhood and then drops sharply in the teenage years.
 Slow-wave sleep continues to decrease throughout adulthood, and older people may not have any slow-wave sleep at all.

 Want to know how you can get the ultimate night’s sleep and hit all the sleep cycles easily?
-Check out our guide on the ultimate sleep routine as recommended by sleep experts – you’ll feel well-rested and ready for the day!
+Check out our guide on the ultimate sleep routine as recommended by sleep experts, alongside our tips on resetting your circadian rhythm – you’ll feel well-rested and ready for the day!
 Our Snooze News section is full of insights you can use to help you get a better night’s sleep and optimise your bedroom to ensure that you are the most comfortable and relaxed you can be at bedtime.

 An image of the author, Jamie Latham, Sleep and Technology Expert Jamie Latham, Sleep and Technology Expert Bio & articles